-The use of pensions in income tax planning is often divided into two areas: pre-retirement and atretirement, but there is no direct link between physical retirement - stopping work - and drawing on a pension arrangement.
+The use of pensions in income tax planning is often divided into two areas: preretirement and at-retirement, but there is no direct link between physical retirement - stopping work - and drawing on a pension arrangement.
 You may draw benefits before retirement and make pension contributions after your working life has ended.
 In practice, it is possible to consider three phases: